 The Data Protection Act (DPA) covers personal data, that is, data which relates to a living individual who can be identified from that data, or from that data and other information available to the University.
 The DPA imposes important and significant obligations on every employee of the University in regards the manner in which we acquire, store, and dispose of (i.e. ‘process') personal data.
-It should not be disclosed to anyone other than in accordance with the DPA, and if you receive a request for personal data you should always seek advice from the Information Policy and Compliance Manager or Your FOI contact.
+It should not be disclosed to anyone other than in accordance with the DPA, and if you receive a request for personal data you should always seek advice from Your FOI contact.

 The Freedom of Information Act (FoIA) gives anyone a right to access any recorded information held by UEA unless that information is covered by an exemption.
 The Environmental Regulations (EIR) make special provision for disclosing information related to the environment (the meaning of both ‘the environment' and ‘related to' is drawn very widely) but is in many ways similar to the provisions of the Freedom of Information Act.
 Recorded information includes all internal documents, emails, and data held for or generated by research.
 Of course, personal data should never be released, other than under the provisions of the DPA and further information is provided in the Data Protection Act, Freedom of Information Act and Environmental Information Regulations Guidance for Staff.